vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests-/draft-contreras-opsawg-scheduling-oam-tests.md

 There are different algorithms to calculate a path in the network for some of them the PCE requires traffic engineering information.
 TE information includes data such as link metrics, bandwidth availability, and routing constraints.
 By using this information, the PCE can compute the optimal path for a particular service, taking into account its constraints and requirements.
 OAM techniques allow obtaining link metrics like delay and loss which can be used in the PCE algorithms.

-# Modelling the scheduling of OAM Tests
+# Modelling the Scheduling of OAM Tests

 This document proposes two models: OAM unitary test and OAM test sequence models.

-## OAM unitary test
+## OAM Unitary Test

 The OAM unitary test model encompasses parameters that define a specific type of OAM test to be performed.
 The YANG model includes a container named "oam-unitary-tests" that serves as a container for activating OAM unitary tests for network diagnosis procedures.
 Inside the container, there is a list called "oam-unitary-test" representing a list of specific OAM unitary tests.
 The list key is defined as "name", which provides a unique name for each test.
 Each OAM test in the list references a test type with its concrete parameters.
 The test types are out of the scope of this document.
 Moreover, each OAM unitary test has two temporal parameters: "period-of-time" and "recurrence".
 Both are imported from the "ietf-schedule" module from {{!I-D.draft-ma-opsawg-ucl-acl}}. "period-of-time" identifies the period values that contain a precise period of time, while "recurrence" identifies the properties that contain a recurrence rule specification. "unitary-test-status" enumerates the state of the OAM unitary test.